 CS supplied and installed (via our in-house installation team Conspec Contracts) an extensive wall protection package, defending the walls throughout the building from wear and tear caused by impact damage.

-2mm Acrovyn Textured Sheet was installed at dado height throughout the corridors of the hospital and was also used to protect vulnerable doors throughout the hospital.
+2mm Acrovyn Textured Sheet was installed at dado height throughout the corridors of the hospital and was also used to protect vulnerable doors.

 In the wards and bed bays, BL10HE Bed Locators were installed to protect the wall and equipment behind the bed from impact damage.